SathvikSDET/SeleniumFramework/README.md

-# SDET Project - E-commerce Domain
+# Automation Framework - E-commerce Domain

 Hi, I’m Sathvik, an SDET in the automotive domain.
 This project demonstrates a Hybrid Framework with Page Object Model (POM) using Selenium.